arnonhbcs/EST_40_FEM/README.md

   The repository also provides the course bibliography for further reading and study.

 - **Brief Explanation**:
   The Finite Element Method (FEM), developed in the 20th century, is a fundamental tool in analyzing aircraft structures.
 Today, much of this work relies on specialized software.
 However, understanding the underlying algorithm is essential for designing and validating reliable structural components.
-At ITA, students are encouraged to implement custom versions of the FEM algorithm to solidify their understanding.
+At ITA, it's required that students implement custom versions of the FEM algorithm to solidify their understanding.

   Mathematically, FEM leverages principles from variational calculus to reduce structural problems to the following equation: